 Building Security Measures

-- Access to these areas requires a key or activated U Card that is issued to residents when they check in at the beginning of the year.
+All doors leading to residence hall rooms and apartments are locked 24 hours a day, seven days a week.
+Access to these areas requires a key or activated U Card/fob that is issued to residents when they check in at the beginning of the year.

 Security with Housing & Residential Life Staff

-- Community Advisors (CA) are on-call weekdays from 4:30 p.m. to 8 a.m. and 24 hours a day on weekends.
+Community Advisors (CA) are on duty weekdays from 4:30PM to 8:00AM and 24 hours a day on weekends.
 Residents can contact the CA on duty via cell phone.
 These highly trained upper-division students are available to assist residents with all questions and concerns and have extensive training to handle emergency situations.
-If the CA needs assistance, a Residence Director (RD) is available 24 hours a day.
-The RD's, who are full-time, live-in, Master's Degree professionals, with a background in Higher Education, are always available by phone to assist in crisis situations.
+If the CA needs assistance, a Residence Director on duty (RD) is available 24 hours a day.
+At least one Residence Director (full-time, live-in Master's Degree professionals with a background in higher education) is available by phone at all times to assist in crisis situations.

 Walking somewhere alone?
 Call 612-624-WALK